 - Through Dementia Mentors, John meets twice a week with others who have his kind of dementia.
 Every Friday he meets with his personal mentor; every Monday there’s a meeting of mentors and their mentees.
 They’re his best possible tribe now, proving a common Dementia Action Alliance saying that the real experts in any kind of dementia are those who live with it.

 - We thrive from engaging in activism and changemaking.
 What a joy it is to share such a big purpose with so many others who also care!

 Want to tap more of your dementia wisdom?

 Feel free to comment below.
 Note that all comments may be edited for clarity and brevity.
-Your name and contact information will not show up in whatever is published on this blog unless you give express permission.
+Your name and contact information will not be published unless you give express permission.

 Don’t forget to subscribe to this blog by clicking the blue bar at the top of this post!
 Know that we will NEVER sell or give away your contact information or spam you.

-Surprising blessings of many kinds to you, Pat Sullivan
+Surprising blessings of many kinds to you as you dare to dream and create a richer, more satisfying life, Pat Sullivan